xenoscopic/xeno/README.md

 Installation
 ------------
-The easiest (and only supported way) of installing xeno is using pip:
+The easiest (and only supported) way of installing xeno is using pip:

     pip install git+https://github.com/havoc-io/xeno.git

 xeno needs to be installed on both ends of the editing connection.
-You also need to have pip's console_scripts install directory for both login AND non-login shells.
-The former is pretty easy and likely on by default, the latter usually has to be done manually in your `~/.bashrc` or `~/.zshenv` files.
+You also need to have pip's console_scripts install directory in your path for both login AND non-login shells.
+Adding the path to your login shell is pretty easy and likely on by default.
+Non-login shells usually require an entry in your `~/.bashrc` or `~/.zshenv` file.

 It is important to note that on some systems, e.g. Ubuntu, there is a statement in the default ~/.bashrc to prevent it from being run for non-interactive